ai-mbl/example-project/README.md

 ### When should code become src code

 If you find yourself copying and pasting the same code from one notebook to another, it's time to move your code into a python module so that you can import it wherever you need it.
-In the  `src/project_name` folder, create a new file for your code.
+You can find the first essential file in your module at `{{ project name }}/src/__init__.py`.
+The `__init__.py` is actually what makes something an installable python module.
+To add code to the module, in the  `src/project_name` folder, create a new file for your code.
 If your code is not already in a standalone function, rewrite it as a function and save it into your new file.

 ---